This website is developed as part of:

 If you choose to contact us directly, we will only use the personal data you have provided us with for the purposes of responding to your message and, in case, providing the service you require.

-Please note that, beyond custom tools and databases embedded in the portal, we use third parties to manage our newsletter (Mailchimp), to process surveys and questionnaires (Survey Monkey) and to manage participants’ registration for events (Survey Monkey and eTouches) and this processing may additionally be subject to the third party's own terms and conditions and privacy statement.
+Please note that, beyond custom tools and databases embedded in the portal, we use third parties to manage our newsletter (Mailchimp) and to manage participants’ registration for events (Survey Monkey and Aventri) and this processing may additionally be subject to the third party's own terms and conditions and privacy statement.

-Subscription to newsletter, submission of surveys and questionnaires and registration to events will include their own privacy statements and informed consent processes for the research activities, which will describe the type of personal data we will collect (for example, name, surname, e-mail address, photographs, information on your activities etc.), the purpose of the processing, who will have access to the data and the period of time for which the data will be kept.
+Subscription to newsletter and registration to events will include their own privacy statements and the form will require you to consent to share your personal data for those purposes.
+The privacy statements will describe the type of personal data we will collect (for example, name, surname, e-mail address, photographs, information on your activities etc.), the purpose of the processing, who will have access to the data and the period of time for which the data will be kept.

 We also collect information about your activity on our website in order to improve our website.
 We use Google Analytics for this (see also ‘Google Analytics’ and ‘Cookies’ sections below).